awslabs/aws-well-architected-labs/content/Sustainability/100_labs/100_migrate_rds_to_graviton/_index.md

 ## Introduction
 AWS Graviton is a custom CPU with 64-bit ARM processor cores

-Graviton CPUs have excellent energy efficiency, up to 3.5x better performance/watt than x86 instances.
+Graviton CPUs have excellent energy efficiency, switching to Graviton EC2 instances can reduce energy usage by as much as 60% for the same performance as x86 instances.

 Amazon control the end to end lifecycle of the chip from design to consumption enhancing efficiency

 [Read more here](https://aws.amazon.com/ec2/graviton/)

 ## RDS on Graviton
 * Up to 35% faster than non-Graviton
-* Up to 53% better price/performance vs non-Graviton
+* Up to 53% better price/performance than non-Graviton
 * Almost zero effort migration from X86
 * Supported for RDS databases MySQL, PostgreSQL, MariaDB and for Amazon Aurora
 * Not currently supported for commercial databases Oracle and SQL Server